flashift/flashift-docs/docs/getting-started.md

 - **403 Forbidden**: Authentication succeeded but authenticated user does not have access to the resource.
 - **404 Not Found**: The requested resource could not be found.
 - **500 Internal Server Error**: An error occurred on the server.

-For more detailed information, please refer to the [API documentation](https://docs.flashift.app).